dyne/JaroMail/README.txt

 The Sizzle selector engine is held by the Dojo Foundation and is licensed under the MIT, GPL, and BSD licenses.
-JQuery.sparkline 2.0 is licensed under the New BSD License Visualize.JQuery is written by Scott Jehl Copyright (c) 2009 Filament Group
+JQuery.sparkline 2.0 is licensed under the New BSD License Visualize.JQuery by Scott Jehl Copyright (c) 2009 Filament Group

 # JaroMail is Copyright (C) 2010-2013 Denis Roio <jaromil@dyne.org>
 #